THOMASELOVE/431-2018-project/OKtaskA.md

 - **Joshua Wu**, "The Association Between Depression and Alcohol Consumption"
     - Uses data from the [National Survey on Drug Use and Health](https://www.datafiles.samhsa.gov/study-dataset/national-survey-drug-use-and-health-2016-nsduh-2016-ds0001-nid17185), obtained from the Substance Abuse and Mental Health Data Archive.
 - **Jacqui Yarman**, "Predicting neuron transcriptional activity from spatial position"
     - Uses de-identified, appropriate-to-share data from the Mizutani Lab at CWRU.
 The subjects of this study are brain cells from 8 male and 8 female Vglut-GTRACE D. melanogaster fruit flies.
+Same study as Ara Krishnan.
 - **Siyi Zhang**, "Sleep Duration, Socioeconomic Status and Diet in NHANES subjects over age 40"
     - [2015-16 NHANES data](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2015), looking at elements from the demographics, questionnaire and dietary forms.